IRL Pro

 Connections: Here you will choose 'New connection' and setup your connection.
 Assuming you're brand new, you probably don't have a Streaming Server setup, so you will probably either use the Quick Site Setup to add Kick, Twitch, or a custom target URL.
 If you do have a Streaming Server setup, this is where you'd put your SRT/SRTLA URL.
 If you want to learn more about Streaming Servers, or don't know what I'm talking about, check out the Streaming Servers section, because the truth is, all the medium and larger IRL streamers are using Streaming Servers for the various benefits they offer.

 Video: Here you can select the camera you want to see when you first open the app.
 Check the 'Flip between physical sub-cameras' option as there may be hidden options by default that you want to check out.
 Set your resolution and FPS.
 Look through the other options, note that things like electronic and optical image stabilization do contribute to battery drain and overheating problems, so if you are experiencing those problems, try disabling these to see if that helps.
 Directly above that, choosing your Bitrate and Format are helpful if you know what you're doing.
 HEVC uses less bitrate, but is more demanding on the encoder.
 For more information on additional facts about the comparison of HEVC and H.264, you'll have to research it, but what really matters in this situation is bitrate vs encoder demand, what's more important for you, and what actually works for you.
+This is also where you can choose to enable or disable EIS and OIS.
+I recommend EIS or the video will be very unstable usually, but it is much more resource demanding, and will zoom in the camera a little bit.

 Audio: I personally don't touch anything here, but feel free to check it out.

-Recording: I personally don't touch anything here, but this is where you can choose to also record your stream to your phone in realtime, however it is resource demanding, and I wouldn't recommend it.
-If recording your VOD to your phone in realtime is important to you, and you aren't bonding connections, I recommend just using Prism Live Studio instead.
+Recording: I personally don't touch anything here, but this is where you can choose to also record your stream to your phone in real-time, however it is resource demanding, and I wouldn't recommend it.
+If recording your VOD to your phone in real-time is important to you, and you aren't bonding connections, I recommend just using Prism Live Studio instead.

 Display: I don't mess with this, but it's just three options you can enable or disable.